How to Become Fluent in Spanish and Find Your Spanish Voice

 Writing regularly like this is a great way to get creative, express yourself and improve your fluency in Spanish.

+Start by writing at least one entry weekly, then gradually increase this to two.
 If you’re really invested in your fluency happening sooner rather than later, set aside 15 minutes daily where you write in your Spanish journal.

-Challenge yourself with the topics.
+Make sure you challenge yourself with the topics.

 This way, you’ll exercise those verb-conjugating muscles and use past, present and future tenses while extending the reach of your vocabulary.